 For as long as I can remember, I have been a fairly ambitious person.
 As a young child, I kept journals filled with ideas about what my future should look like.
 From dream jobs to where I would live, I’ve always had a good idea about what I wanted to accomplish in the years that followed.
-As I’ve grown older, starting a family and a career, I’ve experienced something I didn’t expect—I’m tired of chasing success.
+As I’ve grown older and started both a family and a career, I’ve experienced something I didn’t expect—I’m tired of chasing success.

 I think that career coaching has a time and place for professionals, but it isn’t for me at this specific point in my life.
-Involving myself in masterminds and courses has taught me a lot, but it has also created a lot of pressure to set goals for success that match up with the status quo.
+Involving myself in courses and mastermind groups has taught me a lot, but it has also created a lot of pressure to set goals for success that match up with the status quo.

 Gladys Rodriguez, Psy.D., a clinical psychologist, advises that self-awareness plays an important role in creating an individualized definition of success.